William Roscoe

-William Roscoe (8 March 1753 – 30 June 1831) was an English banker, lawyer, and briefly a Member of Parliament.
+William Roscoe (8 March 1753 – 30 June 1831) was a British banker, lawyer and politician.
 He is best known as one of England's first abolitionists, and as the author of the poem for children The Butterfly's Ball, and the Grasshopper's Feast.
 In his day he was also respected as a historian and art collector, as well as a botanist and miscellaneous writer.

 Early life

-He was born in Liverpool, where his father, a market gardener, kept a public house called the Bowling Green at Mount Pleasant.
+Roscoe was born in Liverpool, where his father, a market gardener, kept a public house called the Bowling Green at Mount Pleasant.
 Roscoe left school at the age of twelve, having learned all that his schoolmaster could teach.
 He assisted his father in the work of the garden, but spent his leisure time on reading and study.
 Later, he wrote:

 This mode of life gave health and vigour to my body, and amusement and instruction to my mind; and to this day I well remember the delicious sleep which succeeded my labours, from which I was again called at an early hour.
 If I were now asked whom I consider to be the happiest of the human race, I should answer, those who cultivate the earth by their own hands.

 At fifteen he began to look for a suitable career.
 A month's trial of bookselling was unsuccessful, and in 1769 he was articled to a solicitor.
 Although a diligent student of law, he continued to read the classics, and made the acquaintance with the language and literature of Italy which was to dominate his life.